gvwilson/thirdbit/_posts/2019/12/2019-12-30-method-motive-opportunity.md

 in the last twenty-five years.
 My starting point would be:

--   How can someone can own something intangible?
+-   How did we decide that someone can own something intangible?
--   Why does discrimination persist when it's theory says it's economically inefficient?
+-   Why does discrimination persist when it's economically inefficient?
+-   Why do [bullshit jobs](https://en.wikipedia.org/wiki/Bullshit_Jobs) proliferate as companies get larger?
 -   Why does the US put
     [so many more people in prison](http://newjimcrow.com/)
     than other countries?